siglens/siglens-docs/docs/spl-docs/streamstats-command.md

 ### reset_on_change

-The following command calculates a running `count` on `hobby` and resets the count when the hobby changes:
+The following command calculates a running `count` on hobby and resets the `count` when the hobby changes.
 ```
 ... | streamstats reset_on_change=true count(hobby) AS hobby_count BY Hobby
 ```